 Greg: Other than the obvious—to meet and honor a person who risked his life and stood up for his moral right to speak freely in the face of a fatwa issued by the Ayatollah Khomeini—I read The Satanic Verses in law school and wrote a paper as the final exam for a constitutional law class that compared his re-interpretation of the Quran to the way that the various justices of our Supreme Court interpret and re-interpret our Constitution.
 (And, yes, I got an “A.”)

 Jane: I want to ask him about his past marriage to Padma Lakshmi from Top Chef.
 (I’m kidding.
 Sort of.)
 Seriously, like Greg, I’m awed by his bravery and his clear articulation of shared moral and ethical values, particularly in the face of a death sentence that ostensibly continues to this day.

 What are you most looking forward to at Night of Vonnegut ’19, which is presented by Wabash College and KVML?

 Jane: Aside from meeting Sir Rushdie, it will be wonderful for us to share an evening with fellow supporters of the KVML.

 Greg: I agree with Jane, with the additional connection that I graduated from Wabash in 1987, and one of my fondest memories from that college was borrowing a van with an English professor and a bunch of other English majors and trekking from Crawfordsville to Fort Wayne to see and hear Kurt speak in person.

-You both have been such wonderful assets to us, why do you believe it is important to support the Kurt Vonnegut Museum and Library?
+You both have been such wonderful supporters to us, why do you believe it is important to support the Kurt Vonnegut Museum and Library?